-If you do research on your own or you talk to a medical expert, you’re likely going to hear about dextrose prolotherapy, PRP (platelet-rich plasma), and stem cell therapy.
+If you do research on your own or you talk to a medical expert, you’re likely going to hear about dextrose prolotherapy, PRP (platelet-rich plasma), and cell therapy.

 They are all considered regenerative medicine because, in some form or fashion, they all regenerate the body—meaning they can be used to re-grow new tissue to replace lost or injured tissue.
 Think about a crab that has lost its claw and how it is able to regenerate a new claw from its own body.

 So let’s examine the benefits of each one of these treatments to see which one might work best for you.

 Prolotherapy, the oldest and mildest of these treatments, involves the injection of an irritant (usually dextrose, which is a type of sugar) into the site of painful and degenerated tendons, joints and ligaments.